Ashley Radjarame: Early life

-Ashley was born in the Parisian suburb of Rueil-Malmaison to Tamil parents who were originally from Puducherry.
-Her maternal grandfather served in the French military, allowing her family to inherit French citizenship and eventually immigrate to France.
+Radjarame was born in the Parisian suburb of Rueil-Malmaison to Tamil parents originally from Puducherry.
+Her maternal grandfather served in the French military, and her mother inherited French citizenship through him, moving to France at the age of 25; the whole family later settled there.

-She experienced harassment from her peers in her youth for her ethnicity and body.
+She experienced harassment from her peers in her youth over her ethnicity and her body.
 She has a younger sister.
+She has described herself as religious, and reads books on Hinduism.

 Career

-She was discovered by casting director Mollie Dendle while working as an intern in London.
-Her first ever modelling job was a Prada resort campaign, and she debuted as an exclusive in their S/S 2020 fashion show in 2019.
+Radjarame was scouted by casting director Mollie Dendle while vintage shopping on Brick Lane in London, where she was studying international business trade and interning at a coffee shop.
+Less than a week later, she signed with IMG Models.
+Her first modelling job was the Prada Resort 2020 campaign, and she made her runway debut as an exclusive in the house's spring/summer 2020 show in 2019.
 Upon her debut, Vogue chose her as one of the "Top 15 models" of the spring 2020 season.
 She walked for Louis Vuitton's show that season, which took place at the Louvre.
-She has also walked the runway for Stella McCartney, Lanvin, Jacquemus, Acne Studios, and is ranked as one of the "Top 50" models in the industry by models.com.
-Ashley has been featured in advertisements for H&M, Ferragamo, Prada, Zara, Louis Vuitton among others.
+She has also walked the runway for Lanvin, Rabanne, Stella McCartney, Jacquemus, and Acne Studios, and is ranked as one of the "Top 50" models in the industry by models.com.
+Her advertising campaigns have included Mango, Fendi, Chanel Beauty, Louis Vuitton, and Supriya Lele, as well as Prada, Ferragamo, Jacquemus, Isabel Marant, and Sacai.